Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 * Fixing transcriptions cache bypass bug
 * Modified custom Slugify class to transpose "&" to literal "and"
 * Updated logo
+* Rebranded from "Q&A Clips Archive" to "Satisfactory Clips Archive"

 ## 2021-10-24
 * Adding a tool to aid in the identification of clips needing native YouTube clips